baotong6/baotong6.github.io/index.md

 * The 3rd X-ray binary Multi-Band research Symposium, Jinan, China, 2020.
 Title: "Periodic X-ray Sources in dense environment" (Talk)

 <!--[Link to another page](./another-page.html).-->

+## Fundings

+The leader of project: “ The search and statistical analysis of Periodic X-ray Sources in Globular Clusters ”, funded by the Postgraduate Research & Practice Innovation Program of Jiangsu Province.
+The project is granted with an amount of 15,000 RMB, under project number KYCX22_0106.

 ## Teaching and Mentoring